DiegoEnriquezLopez/Dwarf-Fortress/README.md

 *Characters

 🪓 Lumberjack
-- Activities: Chops down trees → Collects wood.
+- Chops trees and collects wood.

-- Resources obtained: Wood (stored in the Main Chest).
+- Stores collected wood in the Main Chest.

 ⛏ Miner
-Activities:
-- Mines stone → Extracts materials from underground.
+- Mines stone and gathers materials.

-- Builds → Helps create new structures (assists the builder).

-Resources obtained: Stone (stored in the Main Chest).
+- Assists builders with construction.

 🌾 Farmer
-Activities:
-- Plants crops → Grows wheat in the fields.
-- Harvests → Collects the grown wheat.
+- Plants and harvests wheat.
-- Milks animals → Produces milk.
+- Milks animals and collects eggs.
-- Collects eggs → Gathers eggs from chickens.
-Resources obtained (all stored in the Food Chest):
+- Stores food resources in the Food Chest.
-- Wheat
-- Milk
-- Eggs

 🏗 Builder
-Activities:
-- Builds structures.
+- Builds new structures.
-- Repairs structures → Fixes buildings damaged by attacks or wear.
+- Repairs damaged buildings.
-Resources obtained:
-Does not produce new materials, but creates or improves existing structures in the village.

-⚔ Defender Dwarf
+⚔ Defender
-Activities:
-- Defends the village → Fights against goblin enemies.
+- Protects the village from goblins.
-- Patrols → Watches over the village surroundings.
+- Patrols the surrounding area.
-- Trains → Increases level and combat experience.
-Resources obtained:
-Experience (levels up, improves defense and energy).
+- Gains combat experience while defending the colony.

 🏡 Resources and Storage
-Collected materials and food are stored in chests within the village:
+The colony uses different storage systems to manage its resources:
-- Main Chest: stores stone, wood, and tools.
+- Main Chest: Stores wood, stone, and tools.
-- Food Chest: stores milk, eggs, and wheat.
+- Food Chest: Stores wheat, milk, and eggs.
-- Bar: serves drinks like water and beer to the dwarves.
+- Bar: Provides water and beer to the dwarves.

 🧠 Artificial Intelligence
-Each character acts autonomously:
-- Workers look for tasks based on the colony’s needs.
+- The dwarves operate autonomously based on the needs of the colony.

-- Defenders patrol and react to nearby threats.
-- Characters rest when exhausted and return to work once recovered.
-The game maintains a balance between production, rest, and defense, creating a realistic simulation.
+- When the player assigns a task, the game sends the request to an internal system that determines which dwarf is best suited to perform it.
+The selected dwarf then moves through the map and performs the corresponding action.

+- Defender dwarves can also react automatically when goblins enter the village.

+- This creates a dynamic simulation where production, resource management, construction, and defense interact with each other.

 🎨 Visual Interface
-- Top-down map view: move freely and zoom in or out.
-- Side panel: displays information about characters, resources, and structures.
+The game features a top-down map with:
+- Character and resource information.
-- Interactive menus: allow easy task assignment, chest access, and bar management.
+- Interactive menus and buttons.
-- Animations: all characters feature expressive, animated sprites.
+- Animated characters.
+- Resource storage interfaces.
+- Real-time character status information.

-🚀 How to Play
+🚀 How to run
+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the main Python file.
-1. Start the game from the main menu.
+4. Select New Game from the main menu.
-2. Watch the village — the dwarves begin working automatically.
-3. Use buttons and menus to assign tasks or build new structures.
-4. Keep an eye on the chests and food reserves.
-5. When goblins attack, make sure your defenders are ready.
-Goal: keep the village in balance for as long as possible.
+5. Manage the colony and keep it running for as long as possible.

+🎯 Objective
+Keep the colony stable for as long as possible by maintaining a balance between resources, food, construction, and defense while the dwarves autonomously carry out their assigned tasks.